apache/jena-site/source/documentation/fuseki2/fuseki-webapp.md

 Fuseki is also packaged as a plain server ["Fuseki Main"](fuseki-main.html) with no UI for use as a configurable SPARQL server, for [building as a Docker container](fuseki-docker.html), and as a deployment and development standalone server.
+It supports the arguments used by the standalone server.

-Both packaging used the same configuration file format, and in standalone server mode, the same command line arguments.
+The configuration file is the same format for all forms of the Fuseki server.

 See "[Fuseki Configuration](fuseki-configuration.html)" for information on how to provide datasets and configure services using the configuration file.